 Postgraduate Masters Loans

-From 2017/18 government loans of up to £10,280 are available for postgraduate Masters study.
+Government loans of up to £10,280 are available for postgraduate Masters study.
 The loans will be paid directly to students by the Student Loans Company and will be subject to both personal and course eligibility criteria.

 Find out if you're eligible for the loan